 The idea behind Tengai originally originated at Swedish recruitment and staffing agency TNG.
 And this is crucial because TNG is not just a regular agency, but has been specializing in unbiased, data-driven, structured and competency-based hiring over the last 15 years.
 And this is important because we want to ensure that Tengai’s diversity and inclusion software always is aiming to create an inclusive, fair and more transparent candidate experience, while also removing unconscious prejudices.

 Tengai is developed to mitigate unconscious bias in the interview process.
-So we are programming it how to conduct situational- and skill-based interviews.
+So we are programming it to conduct situational- and skill-based interviews.
 By establishing a three-question pattern that is assessing soft skills and personality traits.
 The inclusion and diversity software Tengai has is unbiased by design and this is crucial to keep the process objective.
 The programming was done by a diverse team of recruiters at TNG’s innovative lab TNGx and was initiated in 2018.
-And the physical robot itself has been developed for many years by the company Furhat Robotics, including its OS.

 Our goal was to create a unique and enhanced candidate experience with Tengai.
 And it was also very important for us to make sure that the interview experience is comfortable and exciting for the job seeker.
 So we worked extensively to understand what factors in a meeting between a human and a robot that will make the job seeker feel safe and comfortable.
 Therefore, we have incorporated ideas and suggestions from hundreds of test applicants and instructed Tengai to exercise “human” cues.
 These cues could be anything from nodding, leaning of the head or saying hmm.